stephanmg/VRL-NeuGen-Plugin/README.md

 - JDK >= 1.6
 - IDE with [Gradle](http://www.gradle.org/) support (optional)
-- Internet Connetion (other dependencies will be automatically downloaded)
+- Internet Connection (other dependencies will be automatically downloaded)

 # How To Configure